lucascrx/sharedTrackingServer/README.md

 Server Side application of Shared Tracking project.

-Deployed on a Tomcat 7 + MySQL Database.
+Application running on Tomcat 7 + MySQL Database.

+Server deployed on a free account of Openshift Cluster.